-My mother, Louise, was diagnosed with breast cancer in 2013 at age 78.
+My mother, Louise Schleich, was diagnosed with breast cancer in 2013 at age 78.
 The lump was detected during a routine mammogram.
 Mom made the decision to undergo a lumpectomy.
 Surgery was followed by a course of radiation of 20 treatments over five weeks.
-She survived and the cancer has not returned.

-Mom was approached by Catholic Health Initiatives (CHI) / St. Elizabeth Hospital about helping fund a women’s health clinic.
-The center would bear her name.
-It was a generous gesture, to be sure.
-I asked mom what inspired her, thinking it was her own cancer diagnosis.
-Mom expressed a different sentiment, “I knew too many women in their 40s and 50s dying of breast cancer, a terrible disease.
+Almost a decade later, Mom was approached by Catholic Health Initiatives (CHI) at St. Elizabeth Hospital in Lincoln, Nebraska, about helping fund a women’s health clinic that would bear her name.
+I asked Mom what inspired her to do so, thinking it was her own cancer diagnosis.
+Mom expressed a different sentiment: “I knew too many women were dying of breast cancer in their 40s and 50s.
 My volunteer work with St. Elizabeth told me this endeavor could help save more women’s lives.”
-And so the Louise D. Schleich Women’s Health Center was dedicated in March.
+And so the Louise D. Schleich Women’s Health Center was dedicated in March 2023.

-The clinic at St. Elizabeth Hospital provides state-of-the-art equipment and a method of treating women’s cancer which surprisingly is not the norm.
-For a women diagnosed with cancer, the medical team that will administer their treatments and monitor progress will meet with them, their oncologist, primary care physicians, radiologists, and others to develop a treatment plan best suited to their needs.
-The approach of doctor and specialists coordinating treatment should be a norm.
+The clinic at St. Elizabeth Hospital provides state-of-the-art equipment and a collaborative approach to treating women’s cancer, which surprisingly, is not typical.
+For women diagnosed with cancer, the medical team administering the treatments and monitoring progress would meets with the patient, their oncologist, primary care physicians, radiologists and others to develop a treatment plan best suited to their needs.
+The approach of doctors and specialists working together to coordinate treatment should be a norm.
 However, this center is one of only two in Nebraska that takes this approach.

 A Brighter Future

 Mom is very proud of the women’s health center and its goal of saving women’s lives.
-The dedication was both inspiring and emotional as a standing-room-only crowd turned out to recognize her contribution to the community.
-Four women whom my mother didn’t know but are breast cancer survivors themselves, came to tell her thank you for helping make the center possible.
-Many family members were present, as were neighbors and members of her church.
-She was a bit overwhelmed by the community outpouring of love and gratitude.
+The dedication event was both inspiring and emotional as a standing-room-only crowd turned out to recognize her contribution to the community.
+Four women whom my mother didn’t know but are breast cancer survivors themselves, came to thank you for helping make the center possible.
+Many of our family members were present, as were neighbors and members of Mom’s church.
+She was overwhelmed by the community outpouring of love and gratitude.

-The Louise Schleich Women’s Health Center is mom’s greatest legacy.
-But for her what truly matters is that the center will serve as a model for more promising cancer treatments for women across the US.
-As we celebrate Women’s History Month I also pay tribute the compassion and generosity of my mother.
+The Louise Schleich Women’s Health Center is Mom’s greatest legacy.
+But for her what truly matters is that the center will serve as a model for more promising cancer treatments for women across the U.S. As we celebrate Women’s History Month I also pay tribute to the compassion and generosity of my mother.